 How do you make kombucha?

-Our passion for kombucha brewing started at home, and our process today is not much different.
-We can talk endlessly with homebrewers about their kombucha, and are also happy to help them get started.
-You can use our Natural Beauty as a kombucha starter, with one bottle you can make more than 3 liters at home.
-Below we explain in detail how to make kombucha, which tea and sugar you use, and how you can add flavor.
+Kombucha is made by mixing sweet tea with a small amount of kombucha.
+This is then left to ferment for a short time, which partly converts the sugars into acids.
+So you need kombucha to be able to make more kombucha.
+Our Natural Beauty is suitable as a kombucha starter - with one bottle you can make 2.5 liters at home as a first batch.
+Below we explain in detail how to make kombucha, which tea and sugar you use, and how you can add a flavour.
 You will also find a simple recipe for 1 liter of kombucha.
-You can use the same kombucha recipe to make as much as you like.
-We also organize 'making kombucha at home' workshops , so you can learn it right in one go.
-You get your own kombucha and SCOBY to take home.
+You can use the same recipe for kombucha to make as much as you want.
+We also organize workshops 'making kombucha at home' , so you learn it right the first time.
+You get to take your own kombucha and SCOBY home with you.

 What tea do you use for kombucha?

-For tea you can only use real tea, from the tea plant Camellia Sinensis.
+As tea you can only use real tea, from the tea plant Camellia Sinensis.
 So green tea, black tea, white tea or Oolong tea.
-This contains the building materials that your kombucha needs.
-You will not find this in herbal teas such as rooibos and chamomile.
-Preference is given to organic tea, because pesticides may hinder the fermentation process.
-Also only use pure tea, so nothing with a flavor such as fruit teas and therefore no earl gray.
-Don't buy the most exclusive or expensive tea, because you will hardly find many of these refined flavors after fermentation.
+These contain the building blocks that your kombucha needs.
+You will not find these in herbal teas such as rooibos and chamomile.
+Organic tea is preferred, because pesticides may hinder the fermentation process.
+Also only use pure tea, so nothing with a flavour such as fruit teas and therefore no earl grey.
+Also do not buy the most exclusive or expensive tea, because you will find little of these refined flavours after fermentation.
 At Untamed Kombucha we use loose tea, because the quality is generally much better, and often not even more expensive.

 What sugar do you use for kombucha?

 At Untamed Kombucha we use organic, raw cane sugar.
-This contains more minerals, vitamins and other building blocks compared to refined sugar.
-That is good for the fermentation process.
-Other simple sugars also work fine, so if you have some white granulated sugar you don't have to go to the store specifically for cane sugar.
-Honey, agave, coconut, maple and palm sugar can also be used, but be careful.
-The taste of your kombucha will become much different, and the fermentation process will also become more unpredictable.
-If you want to try these forms of sugar, it is best to do it in a separate container.
+This contains more minerals, vitamins and other building blocks than refined sugar.
+This is good for the fermentation process.
+Other simple sugars also work well, so if you have some white granulated sugar, you don't have to go to the store for cane sugar.
+Honey, agave, coconut, maple and palm sugar can also be used, but be careful with them.
+The taste of your kombucha will be much different, and the fermentation process will also be more unpredictable.
+If you want to try these types of sugar, it is best to do it in a separate jar.
 The recipe below provides a guideline for how much sugar to use to make kombucha.
 Depending on whether you have a sweet tooth, you can decide for yourself.

 A kombucha SCOBY

 SCOBY stands for Symbiotic Culture of Bacteria and Yeast.
 In children's language we explain it as a collaboration between yeasts and bacteria.
 The slippery mat that grows on top of your kombucha is often referred to as the SCOBY.
-This is partly correct, because the same bacteria and yeasts also grow there.
-However, you will find much more of this in the liquid.
-So you can easily make your first kombucha without that kombucha 'mushroom', by only using the liquid.
+This is partly true, because the same bacteria and yeasts are growing there.
+However, you will find a lot more of them in the liquid.
+So you can easily make a first kombucha without that slippery mat, by only using the liquid.
 In fact, it is cellulose, the same material that plants are made of.
+Read more about this in our blog about SCOBY .

-SCOBY floats in a jar of kombucha with tap and tea towel
+SCOBY floating in a kombucha jar with tap and tea towel

 What is kombucha starter?

-By kombucha starter we actually just mean slightly more acidic kombucha.
+By kombucha starter we actually mean a slightly more acidic kombucha.
 At Untamed Kombucha we always use between 10% and 20% kombucha starter to make a new batch.
-And if we can reuse a SCOBY mat, we will.
-These proportions are also good to maintain at home.
-The main reason to use not only a SCOBY mat, but also the liquid, is to reduce the acidity.
-Malignant bacteria and fungi do not grow in an environment with a PH value of 4.6 or lower.
-You can provide this acidity by using 10% to 20% kombucha starter.
-If you are using kombucha as a starter, it is better to use a little more.
-You can use our Natural Beauty as a kombucha starter, you can make more than 3 liters of your own kombucha with one bottle.
+And if we can reuse a SCOBY mat, we do.
+These ratios are also good to keep at home.
+The main reason to use not only a SCOBY mat, but also the liquid, is to get the acidity down.
+Bad bacteria and fungi do not grow in an environment with a pH of 4.6 or lower.
+By using 10% to 20% kombucha starter you can ensure this acidity.
+If you use younger kombucha as a starter, you better use a bit more.
+You can use our Natural Beauty as a kombucha starter, you can make 2.5L liters of your own kombucha with one bottle - as a first batch.

 Which jar to use to make kombucha?

-Kombucha needs oxygen, just like humans do.
-So use a wide pot so that you get a larger surface area for your kombucha.
-Simply put, the larger the surface area compared to the volume, the better.
-Glass jars are the best for your home, and you can find them in sizes from 2 to 9 liters.
-If you want to make more kombucha, you also have food-grade plastic buckets that you can find in brewing stores.
+Kombucha needs oxygen, just like humans.
+So use a wide jar, so you get a larger surface area for your kombucha.
+Simply put, the larger the surface area compared to the content, the better.
+Glass jars are best for home use, they come in sizes from 2 to 9 liters.
+If you want to make more kombucha, you can also find food-grade plastic buckets in brewing stores.
 Don't just use any type of plastic of course, it has to be safe.
-If you want to do it professionally, there is also stainless steel, but in our view that is a waste of money.
+If you want to do it professionally, there is also stainless steel, but in our opinion that is a waste of money.

 Kombucha recipe for 1 liter